Prints and Printmaking Explained

 Woodcuts and linocuts are both forms of relief printing, where the image is carved out of the ‘plate’ and ink is applied to the surface, usually with a roller.
 The plate is placed on top of the paper in the press.
 Other materials, such as card, leaves and feathers can also be inked up and printed in this way.

-Impressions printmakers working at Kite Studios
+Printmakers working at Kite Studios

 A technique where different printmaking processes are combined to create experimental and innovative art not restricted by the conventions of one particular discipline.